-PATH: SETTINGS \Rightarrow PRODUCT SETUP $\Rightarrow \oplus$ CONTROL PUSHBUTTONS \Rightarrow CONTROL PUSHBUTTON 1(7)
+PATH: SETTINGS PRODUCT SETUP CONTROL PUSHBUTTONS CONTROL PUSHBUTTON 1(7)

-The three standard pushbuttons located on the top left panel of the faceplate are user-programmable and can be used for various applications such as performing an LED test, switching setting groups, and invoking and scrolling though user-programmable displays, etc. Firmware revisions 3.2x and older use these three pushbuttons for manual breaker control.
-This functionality has been retained - if the Breaker Control feature is configured to use the three pushbuttons, they cannot be used as user-programmable control pushbuttons.
-The location of the control pushbuttons in the following figure.
+The three standard pushbuttons located on the top left panel of the faceplate are user-programmable and can be used for various applications such as performing an LED test, switching setting groups, and invoking and scrolling though user-programmable displays, etc. The location of the control pushbuttons in the following figure.

-An additional four control pushbuttons are included when the C60 is ordered with twelve user programmable pushbuttons.
+An additional four control pushbuttons are included when the G30 is ordered with twelve user programmable pushbuttons.